Dream Note (Indian band): History and career

-Following the release of their second EP, Dhun, Dream Note embarked on their first, six-day tour called 'The Dream Tour' on May 11, 2022.
+Following the release of their second EP, Dhun, Dream Note embarked on their first, six-city tour called 'The Dream Tour' on May 11, 2022.
 They covered the cities of Mumbai, Pune, Bangalore, New Delhi, Chandigarh and concluded the tour in their hometown of Jaipur on May 28, 2022.

+The duo released their first mini-album, Jaadugari on October 30, 2025.
+The viral track Pyaar Kaafi Nahi was a part of this mini-album.
+The duo also went on their biggest tour of 14 cities as an album launch tour.

-Dream Note also was featured on Spotify's emerging artist program, RADAR India, in 2021.
+Dream Note also was featured on Spotify's emerging artist program, RADAR India.